orestesleal/rhel8builds/README.md

-# Unofficial builds (RPM, SRPM) for Red Hat Enterprise Linux 8 (x86_64), and possibly Fedora and CentOS
+# Unofficial 64-bit builds (RPMs, SRPMs) for Red Hat Enterprise Linux, Fedora and CentOS

 ``NOTES``: The builds stored here comes with no warranty at all, these are personal builds
            stripped down from most (non-essential) components (like headers, etc.)